hijacque/hijacque/README.md

 ## Hi!
 I'm Hannah 👋

-I’m a **Full-stack Developer** still playing around with various programming languages and frameworks, and currently I’m diving into **Flutter**.
-Personal small projects and designing random UIs are some of what I do in my free time.
+I’m a **Full-stack Developer** still exploring various programming languages and frameworks, and currently I’m diving into **Flutter**.
+Personal small projects and designing beautiful practice UIs are some of what I do in my free time.

 I like romanticism art.
 I believe aliens exist and that I will always be learning ^ v ^

 ### Facts about me 👩🏻‍💼

-  🎓 Studying B.S.
-Computer Science in **Pamantasan ng Lungsod ng Maynila**\
+  🎓 Graduating student in **Pamantasan ng Lungsod ng Maynila** to get a **B.S.
+Computer Science** degree\
-  👩🏻‍💻 I was hooked on web development and **Javascript** has become my main PL\
+  👩🏻‍💻 Web development sparked my interest in programming and **Javascript** has become my main PL\
   🎨 **Figma** is my go-to when designing appealing UI/UX\
-  ✨ I’m a creative at heart and being an animator was my dream
+  ✨ I’m a creative at heart and an aspiring software developer

 ### Current project 🚀